raspberrypilearning/mission-space-lab-creator-guide/en/step_1.md

 This is not a complete step-by-step guide on how to create your program.
 You and your team will need to make decisions about what you want your code to do and work out how to implement them.

-In this guide we provide example code for using the sensors and cameras, plus links to related project guides to help you build a working program that completes within the 10 minute time limit.

 ![A sequence of photos of the Earth's surface taken by an Astro Pi computer.](images/Atlas.gif)

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">